animator/learn-python/README.md

 # inside the function
 triple(3)

-# Throws an error as result is
+# Throws an error as a result is
 # not accessible outside the scope
 # of function triple()
 print("outside:", result)